meriffa/Devices/README.md

 The framework provides the following services:

 - Device Identity: The service uses fingerprinting services (host name, NIC MAC address, SSH public key) to identify the device using backend database and store the device identity locally.
-- Device Monitoring: The service captures basic device metrics (CPU, memory, last reboot time) and saves the data into backed databases using device identity.
+- Device Monitoring: The service captures basic device metrics (CPU, memory, last reboot time) into a backend database.
 - Device Configuration: The service allows for centralized device configuration and application deployment.
-- Device Data Exchange

 ## Repository